Hamsaye-Startup/Backend/Readme.md

    * **authentication:** Refer to this package to check login process and creation of tokens.

-   * **customer:** This package is used for customer management, customer classification and any other changes.
+   * **user detail:** This package is used for user detail management, user classification and any other changes.

    * **password:** This package is used for password management.